Zacharyjsultan/Zacharyjsultan/README.md

 </h1>

 ## A little bit about me..
-&nbsp;&nbsp;&nbsp;&nbsp;My name is Zach Sultan and as a Well-seasoned business professional with a background in software sales and management, I have developed a keen interest in front-end development utilizing technologies such as React and JavaScript.
-My expertise also extends to technical project management and UI design.
-With a wide range of experience, I have honed my creativity, problem-solving skills, and ability to effectively communicate with people in both professional and coding environments.
+&nbsp;&nbsp;&nbsp;&nbsp;Well-seasoned business professional and Software Developer with a background in software-sales and business management.
+I have developed a keen interest in frontend development utilizing React and Javascript, project management and UI/UX.
+With ranging experience I have developed creativity, problem solving, people skills and an interest in increasing value through optimal user experience.

-When I am not clacking away on VSCode, I enjoy skateboarding, painting and cooking!
+When I am not clacking away on VSCode, I enjoy skateboarding, outdoor adventures and cooking.

 <br/>